gulfiliz/gulfiliz.github.io/_posts/2025-03-17-modular-origami.md

 to achieve the required expansion ratio without tearing.

-**Space telescopes:** The James Webb Space Telescope's primary mirror — 6.5 meters in diameter — was folded to fit inside the Ariane 5 rocket fairing and deployed in space.
+**Space telescopes:** The James Webb Space Telescope's primary mirror, 6.5 meters in diameter, was folded to fit inside the Ariane 5 rocket fairing and deployed in space.
 The folding sequence was engineered over years.